 The median price for a home in Fullerton is somewhere around $700,000 — a little more than you’ll find in Anaheim but still less than in Orange County overall, according to Paul.
 You can find condos starting at around $400,000 up to multi-million dollar mansions.
 He recommends heading to the historic Downtown Fullerton area if you’re into beautifully renovated California Craftsman or Spanish Revival homes of many different sizes.
 Buyers who prefer mid-century modern homes might want to look at listings in the newer parts of Fullerton, while those seeking more contemporary digs should check out homes in established neighborhoods like Sunny Hills or near Hillcrest Park.

 “The City of Fullerton has also done an outstanding job with respect to providing different types of housing for its residents,” Paul says.
 “Ranging from first-time home-buying opportunities for young families to very expensive large estates in Raymond Hills, Sunny Hills, and other established neighborhoods.”
 Fullerton offers the total package, with its charming historic downtown district as well as a vibrant collection of restaurants and businesses of all types.
 “It remains one of the most attractive and frequented destinations in North Orange County.”

 |Want to learn more about Los Angeles and what other neighborhoods have to offer? |

 — Your Los Angeles Relocation Guide

 — Living in Malibu, CA

 — Experience the Beach Lifestyle in Santa Monica, CA

-Katherine Alex Beaven is a freelance writer based in Los Angeles who has moved 20+ times because she loves to experience new places.
+Based in Los Angeles, Katherine Alex Beaven is a freelance writer and frequent contributor to the PODS blog.
+She has moved 20+ times because she loves to experience new places.